Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 3. Customization

-Tailor the evaluation criteria and scoring system (i.e., single score, multi-score or comment-only) to align with your coaching philosophy in your evaluation template.
+Tailor the evaluation criteria and scoring system (i.e., single score, multi-score, or comment-only) to align with your coaching philosophy in your evaluation template.
 Whether you’re evaluating varsity or youth baseball players, evaluation templates can be adapted to suit your unique requirements.

-4. Player feedback and development
+4. Player development

 A baseball evaluation app fosters seamless communication among coaches, players, and parents.
 Coaches can share feedback with players through individual reports, which includes the added ability to add comments and videos (so players can see how they are performing a skill).
 Better athlete feedback ensures continuous improvement and growth among athletes.